widelec-BB/NVM/README.md

 and converting them to *.srt format.

-NVM uses Grzegorz Kraszewski's libvstring library with some changes made by Filip "widelec" Maryja�ski.
+NVM uses Grzegorz Kraszewski's libvstring library with some changes made by Filip "widelec" Maryjański.

 Icon created by Konrad "recedent" Czuba.